ARCHER2-HPC/archer2-website/community/events/celebration-of-science-2024/celebration-of-science-2024-agenda.md

 Hannah Menke, Heriot-Watt University

 GeoChemFoam (GCF) (http://github.com/GeoChemFoam) is the Institute for GeoEnergy Engineering at Heriot-Watt University’s open-source pore-scale modelling code that is built on the OpenFOAM computational toolbox.
 Recently, we have successfully developed several new modules in GCF that have diverse applications to a range of processes relevant to the clean energy transition.
 These include low capillary number multiphase flow (e.g. hydrogen storage), equilibrium reactions (e.g. CO2 capture and storage), heat transfer (e.g. fuel cells and geothermal energy), the integration of machine learning tools (e.g. upscaling permeability in reservoirs), and the Darcy-Brinkman-Stokes transport and reactive transport (e.g. contaminant transport, low-carbon building materials).
 However, the meshing strategies are not optimised for an HPC environment.
 The goal of this project is to parallelise and upgrade the meshing and the pre-, and post-processing modules so that they are optimised for high performance computing environments and to create an on-demand multiscale adaptive meshing module to improve the scientific applicability of our solvers to highly heterogenous porous systems.
 As part of the project, we have also released a new module ‘GCFv5.0’ which is centrally available to all Archer2 users, along with user documentation and installation guide.

+<a name="25"></a>
+### 25  ExCALIBUR: An exascale software programme

+The Exascale Computing ALgorithms & Infrastructures Benefiting UK Research (ExCALIBUR) programme is a research effort aiming to enable exploitation of future supercompters by the next generation of high-performance simulation software.
+Focused heavily, although not exclusively, around weather and climate and fusion energy workloads, this programme aims to further develop the major software and algorithmic building blocks required for exascale supercomputing.
+Funded by the UK, running between 2019 and 2025, and having leveraged ARCHER2 extensively throughout its lifetime, the programme comprises four major themes; use-cases, exascale techniques and technologies, next-generation computing hardware, and investment in people.
+Initially activities identifying specific exascale use-cases and requirements across key scientific and engineering domains were undertaken which then fed into calls for exascale techniques and technology projects.
+Working with the use-cases to support their use of large-scale HPC, these have ranged across domain specific languages, quantum computing, machine learning for computation, exascale IO, workflows, simulation code coupling, task-based parallelism, and parallel in time methods.
+Concurrently, testbeds have been stood-up to explore next-generation computing architectures which include FPGAs, RISC-V, Graphcore, Arm, and Cerebras CS-2, and benchmarking for evaluation.
+Lastly, projects supporting, encouraging, and training HPC scientific software developers (RSEs) have run, exploring how to ensure RSE careers are fulfilling and valued, addressing the skills shortage faced by the HPC community.
+The work undertaken benefits not only the ARCHER2 community, but also future exascale supercomputers.
+The poster will summarize the programme, highlight key outcomes and how ARCHER2 has been key to meeting our objectives.